LGouellec/streamiz/docs/stream-configuration.md

 Production exception handling function called when kafka produce exception is raise.

-### BasicAuthUserInfo

-Credentials for the schema registry

-### BasicAuthCredentialsSource

-Specifies the source, use 0 for UserInfo or 1 for SaslInherit.

-### Logging
+### Logger

 This library uses Microsoft.Extensions.Logging.Abstractions for logging.
-To set logging for this library you need to set LoggerFactory in static Logger class.
-If this is not set, LoggerFactory with Microsoft.Extensions.Logging.Console will be set automatically.
+To set logging for this library you need to set Logger property in your stream config instance.

-## Configuring log4net
+### Configuring log4net

 To configure log4net you need to install Microsoft.Extensions.Logging.Log4Net.AspNetCore nuget package in your project and add log4net.config.
 ``` bash